aces/Loris/modules/imaging_uploader/help/imaging_uploader.md

 # Imaging Uploader

-The Imaging Uploader allows users to upload DICOM scan sessions and browse past uploads.
+This module allows you to upload DICOM scan sessions and browse past uploads.

+In the **Browse** tab, you can use the *Selection Filter* section to search for existing uploads.

+Click on any row in the data table to view the output of the imaging insertion pipeline for that file, which will appear in the *Log Viewer* section in the top right.
+Use the drop-down menu to toggle between a *Detailed* view of all pipeline output, or a *Summary* view of key pipeline steps.

+In the data table, in the *Tarchive Info* column, you can click any **View Details** link to view all DICOM header fields and metadata for that scan (in the DICOM Archive module).
+You can also click on any number in the **Number of MINC Inserted** column to view the files in BrainBrowser.

-To upload a file, click on the Upload tab and enter required information about the scan: whether it is a “Phantom Scan”, the “CandID” (DCCID), “PSCID”, and “Visit Label”.
+To upload scans, click on the **Upload** tab.
+Enter the required information about the scan and select your file for upload.
 Note: the candidate must already be registered in LORIS and the visit label must be known for the study.

-Typically an entire imaging session containing several raw DICOM acquisitions is uploaded at time.
-Please note that file to upload should be in a compressed format (.tgz, .tar.gz, or .zip) and must be labeled properly (by default: PSCID_DCCID_VisitLabel) in order to be uploaded and inserted into the database.
+Pay attention to the *Notes* for upload rules.
+If you are uploading an entire imaging session containing several raw DICOM acquisitions, the file must be in a compressed format, and labelled appropriately.
+You must follow these rules in order to upload and insert the file into the database.

-Click “Browse” to select the file to upload from the local computer.
-Click “Submit” to launch the upload.
-The newly uploaded file will be displayed in the table at the bottom.
-As the upload progresses, refreshing the page will show the current status in the “Progress” column.

-Use the Selection Filters to find past uploads, filtering by “CandID”, “PSCID”, or “Visit Label”.
-As filter criteria are added, the data table of results below will dynamically update.
-Click “Clear Filters” to reset all filters and search fields.

-Click on any row in the data table to view the output of the imaging insertion pipeline for that file, which will appear in the “Log Viewer” panel at top right.
-In this panel, users have the option to display a “Detailed” view of all pipeline output, or “Summary” of key pipeline steps.
-This log information is displayed in the grey panel below;  scroll down within the grey panel to view additional output.

-To view all DICOM header fields and metadata, click on “View Details” under the “Tarchive Info” column to load the DICOM Archive module.